eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 Even after making cloning our strings cheaper, we still do a lot of clones of values that are expensive to duplicate.
 We call `clone` on `Ast` and `Value`, both of which can contain `Vec`s and `Box`s - expensive to clone.
 Let's try to make those clones a little cheaper.

 A cheap way to avoid clones is as above - use `Rc`.
 It is not necessarily a good thing, though.
 For a start, it's less ergonomic - only allowing immutable access.
-It's not necessarily faster in all cases either, since it adds an extra heap allocation and it means that dropping the value incurs a branch.
-Also, although `Rc` supports weak references it won't actually drop the value until all weak references have been destroyed - a possible source of memory leaks. `&` pointers do not have this issue - although the compiler gives them special powers, at runtime they're just integers.
+It's not necessarily faster in all cases either, since it adds an extra heap allocation and it means that dropping the value means checking the refcount and deallocating if it's hit 0.
+Also, this doesn't affect us but although `Rc` supports weak references it won't actually drop the value until all weak references have been destroyed - a possible source of memory leaks. `&` pointers do not have this issue - although the compiler gives them special powers, at runtime they're just integers.
 Both can be used to avoid clones.

 ## Beginner